sentrysoftware/ipmi/src/site/markdown/index.md

 # IPMI Java Client

-The IPMI Java Client is a library that communicates with the IPMI host, fetches Field Replaceable Units (FRUs) and Sensors information then reports these information in a text output.
+The IPMI Java Client is a library that communicates with the IPMI host, fetches Field Replaceable Units (FRUs) and Sensors information then reports these information as a text output.

 ## How to run the IPMI Client inside Java